nrgene/simppl/README.md

 sp.print_and_run('<YOUR_OS_COMMAND_HERE>)
 ~~~

-## cli
+## simppl.cli
-CommandLineInterface enables turning a collection of python executable scripts into a unified cli.
+simppl.cli enables turning a collection of python executable scripts into a unified cli.
 - Creates a single entrypoint for running the command-line tools
 - Standardized tool development and documentation
-- adds a manual which lists all available tools and packages with minimal development overhead
+- Adds a manual which lists all available tools and packages with minimal development overhead

 ### Using cli:
 - example_module gives an example of how to use CommandLineInterface in your project